bran7230/Neuralnetwork/README.md

+Edit:Im moving to c++ now, ignore previous statments, new github will be available with c++ work.

 # C# Neural Network Prototype

 This is a C# prototype designed to explore and implement neural networks and transformer-style models from scratch.
 The goal is to deeply understand the inner workings of AI systems by manually building each component.